 Simple English definitions for legal terms

-Read a random definition: employment agency
+Read a random definition: covenant to protect against drainage

 A grubstake contract is an agreement between two or more parties that creates obligations that can be enforced by law.
 It can be a written document or a verbal agreement.
 The term "contract" can refer to the agreement itself or the physical document that contains the terms of the agreement.
 In simple terms, a contract is a promise that the law recognizes as a duty, and if that promise is broken, there will be consequences.